DominicSamoes/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 8, Function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 Task 9, Function that prints the 9 times table, starting with 0.
 Task 10, Function that adds two integers and returns the result.
 Task 11, Function that prints all natural numbers from n to 98, followed by a new line.
+Task 12, Function that prints the n times table, starting with 0.